 Early contractor involvement aligned design, budget, and build strategy

-Preliminary sketch of FF addition.
+Preliminary sketch of first floor addition

 Early Works